 The policy maturity date for a non-registered, a TFSA, a RRIF, spousal RRIF, PRIF, RLIF or LRIF policy is Dec.
 31 of the year the annuitant attains age 105.
 If Dec.
-31 is not a valuation day, then the policy maturity date will be the valuation day prior to Dec.
-31 of that year.
+31 is not a valuation day, then the policy maturity date will be the next valuation day after Dec.
+31 in that year.